 Comparison of Femto-laser and Manually Created Clear Corneal Incisions During Cataract Surgery (Z8_CCI)

-July 13, 2021 updated by: Ziemer Ophthalmic Systems AG
+October 31, 2024 updated by: Ziemer Ophthalmic Systems AG

-A Single Center, Randomized Control Study to Compare Efficacy and Safety of Femto-laser Created Clear Corneal Incisions With Manually Created Clear Corneal Incisions During Cataract Surgery
+A Single Center, Randomized Control Study to Compare Efficacy and Safety of Femto-laser Created Clear Corneal Incisions with Manually Created Clear Corneal Incisions During Cataract Surgery

 The aim of this study is to test the hypothesis, that in terms of Surgically Induced corneal Astigmatism (SIA), Higher-order Aberrations (HOA), and wound geometry the femtosecond clear corneal incisions (CCIs) created during cataract surgery are not inferior when compared to manual CCIs.